SCIInstitute/Seg3D/README.md

 #### Linux

-The code base has been tested for use with GCC and this is the recommended compiler for linux.
+The code base has been tested for use with GCC, and this is the recommended compiler for linux.
+Compiler must support C++11.

 ### Dependencies